-If you’re under some level of lockdown, or have more time on your hands, now is a great time to give your finances a thorough spring clean.
+In honor of National Cleaning Week, now is a great time to give your finances a thorough spring clean.
 Here are eight tips for a money blitz.

-The COVID-19 pandemic has made many of us take a step back from our fast-paced daily lives.
-We have more time to tick off tasks that have lingered on our to-do list for too long.
-From baking bread to watching boxsets, there’s always something more fun to do than plan your finances.
+The COVID-19 pandemic forced many of us take a step back from our fast-paced daily lives.
+If there was any silver-lining we had more time to tick off tasks that have lingered on our to-do list for too long.
+From baking bread to watching Netflix, there was always something more fun to do than plan your finances.
 But don’t put it off any longer.
 It’ll make you feel better to know you are in control of your financial situation.

 1. Get it together